 The steam expands through steam turbines which in turn drive line synchronous generators that produce 60 Hz 3 Phase electric power.

-The turbine discharge low pressure steam is condensed using circulated low temperature district heating water.
-The low grade heat in this water is used together with water source heat pumps and butane working fluid to provide 60 degree C water for space and domestic hot water heating in concentrations of high rise residential buildings as are common in circumpolar countries.
+The turbine discharge low pressure steam is condensed by a heat sink consisting of circulated low temperature district heating water.
+The low grade heat in this water is used together with water source heat pumps in buildings to provide 60 degree C water for space and domestic hot water heating.
+This district heating arrangement is economic in urban areas of circumpolar countries where concentrations of high rise residential buildings as are common.

 When the low grade heat has no commercial value it is dumped to the atmosphere via distributed cooling towers.